-- J{5.3} The construction phase of the development will generate predominantly inert and non-hazardous type wastes with the potential for some hazardous waste to arise.
-For the purposes of this assessment, the construction phase is considered to include demolition (as describe in the above sections of this chapter), excavation, and construction activities. - J{5.4} Excavation material would comprise inert soils and stones and Made Ground.
-In line with the assumption that the site will be cut and fill neutral, this material will be re-used on site, subject to geotechnical and chemical testing requirements. - J{5.5} Construction waste materials would comprise of concrete, other inert materials, masonry, steel, wood, plastic, glass, plasterboard, mixed waste, canteen waste and hazardous waste.
+- M{5.5} The construction phase of the development will generate predominantly inert and nonhazardous type wastes with the potential for limited hazardous waste to arise (details of which are outlined in Chapter H: Ground Conditions and Remediation).
+For the purposes of this assessment, the construction phase is considered to include excavation, and construction activities. - M{5.6} Excavated material would comprise inert soils and stones and Made Ground.
+In line with the assumption that the site will be cut and fill neutral, this material will be re-used on site, subject to geotechnical and chemical testing requirements. - M{5.7} Construction waste materials would comprise of concrete, other inert materials, masonry, steel, wood, plastic, glass, plasterboard, mixed waste, canteen waste and hazardous waste.